carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ~~~
 {: .language-python}

 We will use the `geopandas` module to load the crop field vector data we downloaded at: `data/brpgewaspercelen_definitief_2020.gpkg`.
-This file contains data for the entirety of the European portion of the Netherlands, with a relatively large volume (512MB).
-Directly loading the whole file to memory can be slow, or even impossible.
-However, our Area of Interest (AoI) is northern Amsterdam, which is a small portion of the Netherlands.
+This file contains data for the entirety of the European portion of the Netherlands, resulting in a very large number of crop field parcels.
+Directly loading the whole file to memory can be slow.
+Let's consider as Area of Interest (AoI) northern Amsterdam, which is a small portion of the Netherlands.
 We only need to load this part.

-We will define a bounding box, and only read the data within the extent of the bounding box.
+We define a bounding box, and will only read the data within the extent of the bounding box.
 ~~~
-# Define bounding box in RD coordinates
+# Define bounding box
 xmin, xmax = (100_000, 150_000)
 ymin, ymax = (450_000, 500_000)
 bbox = (xmin, ymin, xmax, ymax)
 ~~~
 {: .language-python}

-> ## How should I get the extent of my bounding box?
+> ## How should I define my bounding box?
-> For simplicity, here we assume the **CRS** and **extent** of the bounding box are known.
-In reality, to make a bounding box for data loading, one needs to know the extent and Coordinate Reference System (CRS) of the geospatial file.
-Some Python tools, e.g. [`fiona`](https://fiona.readthedocs.io/en/latest/)(which is also the backend of `geopandas`), provides the file inspection functionality without actually reading.
-An example of these tools is `fiona`.
-An example can be found in [the documentation of fiona](https://fiona.readthedocs.io/en/latest/manual.html), Section 1.4.
+> For simplicity, here we assume the **CRS** and **extent** of the vector file are known.
+In reality, to make a bounding box for data loading, one needs to know the extent and the Coordinate Reference System (CRS) of the vector file.
+Some Python tools, e.g. [`fiona`](https://fiona.readthedocs.io/en/latest/)(which is also the backend of `geopandas`), provides the file inspection functionality without actually the need to read the full data set into memory.
+An example can be found in [the documentation of fiona](https://fiona.readthedocs.io/en/latest/manual.html#format-drivers-crs-bounds-and-schema).
 {: .callout}

-Using the `bbox` input argument, we can load the data only within the bounding box.
+Using the `bbox` input argument, we can load only the spatial features intersecting the provided bounding box.

 ~~~
 # Partially load data within the bounding box